thzandvl/microhack-sap-data/DataFlowConfig.md

 * Switch to the `Manage` view

-* Create a new Linked Service of type `Azure Synapse Analytics`
+* Create a new Linked Service of type `Azure Synapse Analytics`, as name we used `SynMicroHackPool`

 <img src="images/synapsews/syn3.jpg" height=300>